3lessar/Collectd-mod-routeros-in-LuCi/README.md

 ```
 /etc/collectd/conf.d/
 ```
+Do not try to edit /etc/collectd.conf.
+LuCi will rewrite it after every reboot.
 5-Make plugin config file wqith this name: "routeros.conf"

 6-Make sure all directory and config file have 775 permision.